 So the Great Barrier Reef is huge.
 Most boats will take you to either the Low Isles or one or more locations on the outer reef.
 The outer reef offers better visibility, however this only really matters on a day with poor visibility in general.
 Personally I tend to opt for the outer reef, however pros of the low isles are:

 Swimming from an island rather than a boat is preferable for some, particularly less confident swimmers

 I’ve been told that its preferred by smokers as there is a smoking area on the island

 The first time I went to the reef, I was with my partner and his family.
 We chose to go to the Low Isles with Wavedancer as Conor’s dad Noel isn’t much of a swimmer and didn’t fancy swimming from a boat.
 We all had a fantastic day, and when Noel had given swimming a go he could relax on the island, and even take a walking tour of the island whilst we went for another snorkel.

 Small boat vs big boat

-Small boats such as Reef Sprinter or Shaolin take just a small number of passengers, whereas at the other end of the scale Quicksilver is a huge boat that can take plenty of people.
+Small boats such as Reef Sprinter or Shaolin carry less passengers, whereas Quicksilver is a huge boat that can take plenty of people.

 So there’s my top points to consider.
 I would love to work my way through all of the boats to learn the pros and cons of each one, however for now I will say that I had an amazing time at the reef each time, and these were the companies I went with: